*This post may contain affiliate links. Please see my disclosure for more details!*

 It’s nearly that day of the year… Valentines.
 It’s the day designed to be full of love for your partner, or even friends and family… but yeah.
 Valentines.

 It may sound slightly anti-valentines – but I generally have always thought that Valentines was a bit of a con.
-It sounds like I’m bitter, but I am happily married, and would just rather spend the night at home.
+It sounds like I’m bitter, but I really just like nothing better than spending the night at home.

 I find that if you go out on valentines, most restaurants have an extremely reduced and pre-set menu, that’s quite pricey.
 I understand why they do it – because having loads of couples to serve in a short space of time is difficult – but I just think why not have a lovely meal at home?!

 You can have takeout, you can have fake-out (make your own takeout), you can make an indulgent meal, or you can just have a regularly normal day and crack on with your day.

 However… I know there are some of you out there like me, that just basically want a nice dessert that day.
 I thought I would make a recipe that I think will be popular… Cheesecake for Two!
 The perfect portion of cheesecake needed for two slightly-indulgent desserts, perfect for Valentines Day!